Eat with Gwen for a day

 1/2 parsley bunch

-Sauce: juice of 2-3 lemons, 1/4 cup olive oil, salt and pepper to taste (can also add red pepper flakes)
+Sauce: juice of 1 to 3 lemons, 1/4 cup olive oil, salt and pepper to taste (can also add red pepper flakes)

 In a rice cooker add the rice, water, and diced onion and cook.